bryanphua/DBProject/README.md

 # Site Functionality

 ## Registration:
 a new user has to provide necessary information; he/she can pick a login-name and a password.
 The login name will be checked for uniqueness.
 We made us of Django’s auth mode and session DB module for this.
+To create a staff account, go to /staffme/ to sign up.
+The special code is "purplepandas".
+You can login as per normal using this staff account to view the statistics.

 ## Following:
 After registration, a user can choose to follow a dataset that he or she likes.
 (For our database, there’s no multiple copies of dataset, its either 1 or 0) But our datasets have a follow list that will increment when a new user follows it.